 If I’m being totally honest, Juneau was not on my radar before this trip.
 I take zero credit for organizing any of this and all credit instead goes to C’s parents who planned it all.
 We just hopped on board for the ride.
 It was on C’d dad’s bucket list to visit Glacier Bay and Juneau is the natural launching point for this adventure.
 We ended up having 3 full days there on either side of our trip to Glacier Bay so we had plenty of time to cover a lot of ground throughout this tiny city.

-Before I get into where we stayed, went and ate, I thought I’d give a few tips to anyone travelling to Juneau:
+Before I get into where we stayed, went and ate, I thought I’d give a few tips to anyone traveling to Juneau Alaska:

 1) BRING A RAINCOAT.
 I can’t stress this enough.
 You are in the middle of a rainforest.
 It will rain.
 A LOT.